Greem3/LVC-StardewValleyMod/README.md

 - Copy your discord user id
 - Go to "C:\Program Files (x86)\Steam\steamapps\common\Stardew Valley\mods\LVCMod\config.json" (If you don't have it purchased on Steam, you have to look for it in the other folder you have)
-- Paste your user id into "HostDiscordUserId"
+- Paste your user id into "DiscordUserId"
 - Create a Discord Server (or use and existing one)
 - Copy your guild ID (To be able to do this, you have to activate developer mode)
-- Paste your guild id into "DiscordServerId"
+- Paste your guild id into "HostDiscordServerId"

 2 - Bot Configuration